electrode-io/fynpo/packages/fyn/README.md

 # Requirements

 `fyn` is a package manager that only installs a `node_modules` structured to work with the [flat node_modules design here].

 It requires the `flat-module` support loaded when node starts up.
 To achieve that, it depends on setting the `--require` option in [NODE_OPTIONS] env NodeJS 8 supports.

+This also works for NodeJS 6 but you have to explicitly specify the `--require` option when invoking node and child process wouldn't inherit that.

 > Not working for Windows yet.
 Un\*x only.